MarcelCiernik/DirectToParticlePhoton/README.md

 ## Flash assembly (.elf) file directly into Photon

-## Compile and Build source with Eclipse IDE
+### Compile and Build source with Eclipse IDE

+Download the sources and use [these](https://docs.particle.io/faq/particle-tools/eclipse-debug/core/) instruction to build the sources with eclipse.

 ### Compile and flash application via Particle Clound

 In order to build the source in cloud, it is necessary to replace MANUAL flag with AUTOMATIC or SEMI_AUTOMATIC in the SYSTEM_MODE(MANUAL) macro, present in the Top of the Main.cpp file.
-Then follow the [link]( https://docs.particle.io/support/troubleshooting/mode-switching/photon/).
+Then follow the [link](https://docs.particle.io/guide/getting-started/modes/photon/).

 ## DirectToParticlePhoton http services published